Dear Ms. Vicki,

 If they do grant my son benefits but his father remarries before he deploys, will my son receive anything?
 Or will it all go to his wife and her four kids?
 Her kids do not belong to him; my son is the only biological child that he has.

-Since my son’s father is in the Guard, he also has a civilian state job, which the state takes child support from.
-Will the military be responsible for taking the child support out of his checks that he is obligated to pay each month?
+Since my son’s father is in the Guard, he also has a civilian state job, from which the state deducts child support payments.

 Make sure your son has a military ID card.
 You will also receive something to show that you are his guardian.
 You can get more information from the National Guard here.

 Regarding your son as a beneficiary: His father does not have to make him a beneficiary.
 A service member can name anyone they choose to be their beneficiary, just like you or I could.

 In other words, his beneficiary could be his wife.
 He could leave her everything or he could name his son as one of his beneficiaries on his life insurance policy (SGLI).

 You should discuss this matter with your son’s father before he deploys.